pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     helm upgrade tidb-operator pingcap/tidb-operator -f  ${HOME}/tidb-operator/values-tidb-operator.yaml
     ```

-#### TiDB Operator Offline Installation
+#### Offline installation

-You need to install TiDB Operator offline by the following steps if your server cannot access the network:
+If your server cannot access the Internet, install TiDB Operator offline by the following steps:

-1. Download `tidb-operator` chart
+1. Download the `tidb-operator` chart

-    If there is no external network on the server, you cannot configure the Helm repo to install TiDB Operator components and other applications.
-At this time, you need to download the chart file needed for cluster installation on a machine with an external network, and then copy it to the server.
+    If the server has no access to the Internet, you cannot configure the Helm repository to install the TiDB Operator component and other applications.
+At this time, you need to download the chart file needed for cluster installation on a machine with Internet access, and then copy it to the server.

     Use the following command to download the `tidb-operator` chart file: